aws-samples/ecs-service-connect-yelb-sample-app/service-connect-blog-post.md

 To avoid future charges, one final step to finish with this tutorial is to clean up what we created.
 To make it easier, we created a `./scripts/cleanup.sh` script for you to use.

-To use the provided `cleanup.sh`, you would use the following command:
+To use the provided `cleanup.sh`, run the following command:

 ```sh
 ./scripts/cleanup.sh